MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 - Pitch (double) - Value that determines the up or down movement of Misty's head movement.
 - Roll (double) - Value that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
 - Yaw (double) - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
 - Velocity (double) - Optional.
 The percentage of max velocity that indicates how quickly Misty should move her head.
 Value range: 0 to 100.
 Defaults to 10.
+Defaults to `null`.
 - Units (string) -  Optional.
 A string value of `degrees`, `radians`, or `position` that determines which unit to use in moving Misty's head.
 Defaults to `degrees`.

 ```json